fullcalendar/temporal-polyfill/packages/temporal-polyfill/README.md

 console.log(zdt.toLocaleString())
 ```

-The above techniques will attempt to use the built-in `Temporal` global object and will fall
+The above techniques try using the built-in `Temporal` object and fall back to the polyfill.
-back to the polyfill.
 To guarantee using the polyfill, do this:

 ```js
 import { ZonedDateTime } from 'temporal-polyfill/impl'